windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ### Create the approval step to validate the answer by a human

-We can leverage the approval step to validate the answer by a human.
+We can leverage an [approval step](/docs/flows/flow_approval) to validate the answer by a human.
 Basically, the flow is suspended until we either approve or reject the answer.
 Windmill exposes 3 endpoints:

 - An URL to approve the answer